giachello/mlgw/README.md

 * With HACS: go to your HACS download panel, search for "MasterLink Gateway" and download from there.
 You need to restart.
 * Manually: Create a `mlgw` directory in `/config/custom_components/` and copy all the files in the `/custom_components/mlgw` repository into it.

-### Automatic configuration through Add Integrations (preferred)
+## Configuration

 MLGW should show up through auto discovery in your Configuration->Integrations panel on Home Assistant.
 If you don't see it, go to "Configuration->Integrations-> (+)" and look for MLGW.
 After you configure it, autodiscovery may show the device again, but you can safely ignore that.

-The configuration flow will ask for the host or IP address, username and password and whether to use the "Direct ML feature" (see below).
-If you select it, you have to use the admin account to login.
+The configuration flow will ask for the host or IP address, username and password and whether to use the "Direct MasterLink" feature (see below).
+It allows all kinds of fun integrations.
+For example you can start and control your Spotify or other streaming integrations through your Beo4 or BeoOne remote control.

+The integration works also without this feature, but it's much better with it.
+To enable it, you must use the admin account to login.
 Explicitly select or unselect the feature before continuing.

+### Setting up devices

 The plugin will automatically pick up the configuration from the the MLGW.
 The devices and their sources must be configured in the MLGW/BLGW setup page (Programming->Devices->Beolink and Programming->Sources) as seen in the pictures below.
 The sources will be reflected in the Home Assistant UI.